bottkars/PPDM-pwsh/README.md

 [Example Script to wait for Appliance Configured](./example_scripts/wait_for_config_ready.ps1)

-# Missing and API ?
+# Missing a cmdlet and have an API endpoint?
 No worries, keep Prototyping

 We implemented an Request Wrapper for PPDM API requeststhat utilizes all header ane endpoint variables
 ```Powershell